ehmicky/autoserver/docs/patch.md

   - the `$val` variable might be `undefined`, unless the attribute is a required attribute.
-  - the operator's argument can only be `null` if the `argument` property is omitted or if it specifies `null`.
-When the argument is `null`, the `$arg` variable will be `undefined`.
+  - the operator's argument can only be `null` if the `argument` property is omitted or if it specifies `empty`.
+When the argument is `empty`, the `$arg` variable will be `undefined`.